hsrai/Advanced-Solid-Mechanics/README.md

 # Advanced-Solid-Mechanics

-A course for M.Tech Structural Engineering, with Course Code: MST-103
+A course for M.Tech Structural Engineering, with Course Code: MST-103, by HS Rai

 ## Content